-Ardmore is situated on one of Ireland’s oldest Christian site and is ideally situated on the coastline of Ireland’s Ancient East trail.
-The village is extremely picturesque and has won many Tidy Town awards.
-Ardmore boasts a wide range of accommodation options with excellent food in the restaurants and fun pubs to visit.
-Ardmore boasts five beautiful beaches to choose from.
-The town also has a lovely cliff walk to enjoy panoramic views of Ardmore Bay and boast one of the finest Round Towers in Ireland built on the 12th century.
+Ardmore is situated on one of Ireland’s oldest Christian site and is ideally situated on the coastline of Ireland’s Ancient East.
+The village is extremely picturesque and has won many ‘Tidy Town’ awards.
+Ardmore boasts a wide range of accommodation options with excellent food and fun pubs to visit.
+Ardmore boasts five beautiful beaches to choose from for relaxing seashore walks.
+The town also has a lovely cliff walk with panoramic views of Ardmore Bay and boast one of the finest Round Towers in Ireland.
 For water enthusiasts, a great way to see the coastline is by sea kayaking.

-Dingle is based in the western peninsula of Kerry.
-Dingle is famous for old-style Irish bars and is a mecca for seafood.
-It has also a thriving arts scene there with the Other Voices music festival being held there every December.
+Dingle is situated on the western peninsula of Kerry, the town is famous for old-style Irish bars and is a mecca for seafood.
+It also has a thriving arts scene with the ‘Other Voices’ music festival being held there every December.
+Dingle is a Gaeltacht town with its first language spoken being Gaelic but don’t worry, the locals all understand English too!
 Dingle has managed to retain its charm over the years in spite of its popularity.
-In recent years it has become famous for being a film destination with Star Wars being filmed in the area.
-Worth renting a bike or driving back west of Dingle and head for Slea Head, you will not be disappointed in the breath-taking scenery.
-If you are an Ice – cream fan, Murphy’s homemade ice cream with a selection of different flavours is well worth stopping at.
+Rent a bike or drive west of Dingle and explore Slea Head and you will not be disappointed!
+If you are an Ice cream fan, Murphy’s homemade ice cream with a selection of different flavours is well worth a visit!

-Adare in Limerick is regarded as Ireland’s prettiest villages.
+Adare in Limerick is often regarded as one of Ireland’s prettiest villages.
 The main street in Adare is dotted with an array of beautiful stone buildings, medieval monasteries ruins and beautiful village park which is a great place to take a peaceful walk.
 The pretty thatched cottages on the main street are part of the charm of Adare and why is it a great place to visit.
 The town is full of historical landmarks such as Desmond Castle that dates back to the 12th century and Adare Manor which is today a luxury hotel and golf resort which re has opened in the last number of months after a two-year upgrade.
 With a great array of accommodation options, boutiques, craft shops and bars the village has lots to offer.

-Lismore is located in the Sunny South East in the county of Waterford.
+Lismore is located in the Sunny South East of Ireland, in the county of Waterford.
 Lismore is a stunning town situated in the lush countryside on the foot of the Knockmealdown Mountains and is one of Waterford’s most historical towns.
 You can spend time here exploring Lismore castle and the gardens the town’s main tourist attractions which are over 800 years old.
 The castle which was built in medieval times and build on a steep hill above the town, providing excellent views over the town.
 Time can also be spent exploring the woodlands around the River Blackwater.

 Clifden is located in Connemara and is one of the best towns to visit in Ireland if you are heading back west of Galway city exploring the national park.
 Not too far from Clifden is Kylemore Abbey and Gardens, one of Ireland’s most visited tourist attractions.
-Clifden may be small in stature but it packs a punch with its collection of restaurants and bars.
+Clifden may be small in stature but it packs a punch with its collection of excellent restaurants and bars.
 It also has lots of arts and craft shops for you to stop at.
-Highly recommended is the “Sky Road” offering unparallel views over Clifden Bay.
+Highly recommended is the “Sky Road” offering unparalleled views over Clifden Bay.